Lifeguard Training FAQs

 When is lifeguard training offered at De Anza College?

-Due to budget problems, lifeguard training is no longer offered, but I am teaching it off campus regularly.
+Due to budget problems, lifeguard training is no longer offered.
+(I am training lifeguard instructors off campus regularly.)

 How do I enroll at De Anza to take a swim class to prepare for lifeguard training?